 - 3 oz leek 85g, around 1/2 a large

 - 1/2 tsp dried thyme

-- 3 oz cooked turkey 85g, or chicken, cut in chunks
+- 3 oz cooked chicken 85g, or turkey, cut in bite-sized chunks

 - 1 tbsp flour